 - If you aren’t feeling the physiology after 30-40 breaths in after the first round (primarily tingly-ness and 1:30+ exhale retention times), then your breathing is probably not optimal.
 It could be technique or speed as written about above.
 There’s nothing wrong with doing more breaths to explore that end of the spectrum, just make sure you’re sitting or laying down in case you pass out–unlikely but possible.

-- My official advice based on #1 and #2 is this: it will take some time to get it right, and that’s okay.
-You don’t need it to connect with your body.
-However, you will know it’s optimized when in round 2 or 3, you will get tingling in the tips of your fingers before you start retaining and you retain with empty lungs for 1:30+.
+My official advice based on this: it will take some time to get it right, and that’s okay.
+You don’t need optimal breathing to connect with your body.
+However, you should still experiment and find out what techniques and speed work for you.
+Ideally, you will get tingling in the tips of your fingers somewhere in 30-40 breaths (at least in rounds 2+), and then you also retain with empty lungs for 1:30+.
 That means you were able to achieve the desired chemistry while still staying relaxed.
-Finally, don’t be afraid to do more breaths to compensate for lack of experience, or just to “see what’s up there.”
+Finally, don’t be afraid to do more breaths to compensate for lack of experience, or just to “see what’s up there,” as long as you do it in a safe setting.
 Practically speaking, though, you don’t need it.

 Cold Exposure: Give it Time